The start of the 2008 saw RML introducing a further evolution

 RML's family of racecars is correctly designated as MG -

-seems a cumbersome name for such a svelte and nimble car!).
+which seems a cumbersome name for such a svelte and nimble

-Under the skin it features many significant differences
+car!).
+Under the skin it featured many significant differences

-that stand it apart from its Lola, Mazda or Acura -badged
+that stood it apart from its Lola, Mazda or Acura - badged

 counterparts.
 Many of these stem from the way RML continued